 - 1. Social issues and trends

 - 2. Political and artistic culture

 - 3. Grammar

-4. Works: Literary texts and films e.g. ,,Das Leben der Anderen" ("The Lives of Others") and the novel ,,Der Vorleser" ("The Reader").
+- 4. Works: Literary texts and films e.g. "Das Leben der Anderen" ("The Lives of Others") and the play "Andorra" by Max Frisch

 At A-level, students have the opportunity to carry out independent research on an area of their choice that will be presented and discussed in the speaking examination.